loopbackio/loopback.io/pages/en/lb3/Operation-hooks.md

 Most operations require initializing a model before actually performing an action, but there are a few cases where the initialize event is not triggered, such as HTTP requests to the `exists`, `count`, or bulk update REST endpoints.

-## Migration guide
+## Migrating from model hooks

-The following table shows which new hook to use for each of the old [model hooks](/doc/en/lb2/Model-hooks.html):
+The following table shows which new hook to use for each of the deprecated [model hooks](/doc/en/lb2/Model-hooks.html):

 <table>
   <thead>